mbryantms/architextual/content/english/essays/bangladesh.md

 - RMG sector: 4 million workers (80% women)

 **Ongoing Struggles:**
-- Climate refugees: {{< side_note id="sn-bhola-island" >}}Bhola Island has lost 50% landmass since 1971 - 500,000 displaced in 20 years.A single piece of Dhaka muslin could pass through a wedding ring - this legendary fabric was traded as far as Rome and China.A single piece of Dhaka muslin could pass through a wedding ring - this legendary fabric was traded as far as Rome and China.{{< /side_note >}}
+- Climate refugees: {{< sidenote id="sn-bhola-island" >}}Bhola Island has lost 50% landmass since 1971 - 500,000 displaced in 20 years.A single piece of Dhaka muslin could pass through a wedding ring - this legendary fabric was traded as far as Rome and China.A single piece of Dhaka muslin could pass through a wedding ring - this legendary fabric was traded as far as Rome and China.{{< /sidenote >}}
 - Digital divide: Rural internet penetration at 35%
 {{< /box >}}